Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/html-picture-element-responsive-images.md

 </picture>
 ```

-Now on we should see the following:
+Now on, we should see the following:

 - Screen above 650px - Corgi on a mountain
 - Screen between 465 and 650px - Corgi on the stairs
-- Screen smaller then 465 - Puppy Corgi!
+- Screen smaller than 465 - Puppy Corgi!

 Now isn't that amazing!